mindhivefi/ts-mock-firebase/readme.md

 ## Loading the whole database state at once

 Each mock class is named after the actual Firebase class prefixed with Mock, like `MockDocumentReference` or `MockFirebaseFirestore`.
-Mock classes have a special `mocker` -object that can be used to manipulate the database state.
+Mock classes have a special `mocker` -object that can be used to manipulate the database state related to object.

 To create an initial database for testing, you can use a `MockDatabase` -interface as follows: